What if my patient is requesting to be seen in my clinic for respiratory symptoms?

 DHEC will continue to update and communicate testing guidance through the South Carolina Health Alert Network (SCHAN).
 In general, patients who are being considered for PCR or antigen testing should be symptomatic with respiratory illness and alternative diagnoses should have been considered.
 Antibody testing is not recommended to diagnose an acute illness.

-It is recommended that close contacts to those contagious with COVID-19 be tested immediately.
+It is recommended that close contacts to those contagious with COVID-19 be tested immediately if symptomatic.
 They may also be tested again 5-7 days after last contact with the person who has COVID-19 (this is usually about 5-7 days into the quarantine period).
-If they do not get tested they must remain in quarantine for at least 10 days.
-If they test positive for COVID-19, they will need to complete a ten (10) day isolation period beginning the day the test was collected.
-If they test negative for COVID-19, they must remain in quarantine for the full quarantine period of 7 days.
+If they do not get tested they must remain in quarantine for at least 14 days.
+Options to shorten quarantine can be found here.

 Should I use antibody testing?